alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 ### Ratings

-We can see that the ratings are approximately normally distribution.
+We can see that the ratings appear to be approximately normally distributed.
 However, the median rating is surprisingly high at ~94%.

 ```python
 df["rating"].hist(histnorm='percent', labels={"value":"rating [%]"})